 Analysing historical data going back over three decades, we have noted that December often sees a stock market rally to cap the end of the trading year.

-Our data shows that the FTSE has one of the best December hit rates over the past 34 years; it was up a whopping 27 years/79%, for an average 2.4% rise.
+Our data shows that the UK Index has one of the best December hit rates over the past 34 years; it was up a whopping 27 years/79%, for an average 2.4% rise.
 With the blue-chip index -8.2% year-to-date, is there potential for yet another December catch-up?

 Fuelling this trend is the phenomenon of window dressing, where fund managers get rid of underperformers and rush to buy the year’s outperformers to flatter the end-of-year statements sent to investors.
 This often creates a “Santa Rally”.